MetaOOD: Automatic Selection of OOD Detection Models: for OOD Detection Model Selection

 \subsection{Problem Statement and Framework Overview}

-Given a new, unseen dataset pair for OOD detection, the goal is to select the best model from a heterogeneous set of OOD detection models \textit{without} requiring any model evaluations at the test.

-In this work, we leverage meta-learning to transfer model performance information from prior experiences to the new OOD task.
-Meta-learning \citep{vanschoren2018meta}, often called ``learning to learn," is a technique where an algorithm learns from a collection of historical/meta tasks and uses this experience to perform well on new, unseen tasks.
-The rationale is that an OOD model is likely to outperform on a new dataset if it excels in a similar historical dataset.
+Given a new, unseen dataset pair for OOD detection, the goal is to select the best model\footnote{The use of the term 'models' is more for following the tradition of model selection research.} from a heterogeneous set of OOD detection models \textit{without} requiring any model evaluations at test.
+In this work, we leverage meta-learning to transfer model performance information from prior experiences to the new OOD detection task.
+Meta-learning \citep{vanschoren2018meta}, often called ``learning to learn", is a technique where an algorithm learns from a collection of historical/meta tasks and uses this experience to perform well on new, unseen tasks.
+The rationale is that an OOD detector is likely to outperform on a new dataset if it excels in a similar historical dataset.
 This approach is particularly useful when evaluation is infeasible or costly due to a lack of labels or the need for rapid adaptation.